tbeu/matio/README.md

 #### 2.1.2 HDF5
 Support for MAT file version 7.3 requires the HDF5 library.
 This library can be downloaded from https://www.hdfgroup.org/.
 MATIO requires HDF5 version 1.8.x, and must be built with default API version 1.8 (i.e. `--with-default-api-version=v18`).

-For windows, the pre-compiled binaries can be used which also include a DLL of zlib to satisfy the zlib dependency.
+For Windows, the pre-compiled binaries can be used which also include a DLL of zlib to satisfy the zlib dependency.

 ### 2.2 Building matio
 #### 2.2.1 Quick Build Guide